Government Home Loans And More: A Guide For First-Time Borrowers

 What Are Government Loans?

-In some cases, applying for a government loan is as easy as filling out an application online and submitting it to the federal government.
-For example, to get an education loan, you can simply fill out the Free Application for Federal Student Aid (FAFSA) online.
+All government loans are secured, or insured, by the federal government.
+In some cases, applying for a government loan is as easy as filling out an application online and submitting it to the government.
+To apply for a student loan, you can simply fill out the Free Application for Federal Student Aid (FAFSAⓇ) online.

-In other cases, the government works with approved lenders and only insures the loan.
-For example, the government does not issue VA loans – you must work with a lender to get your loan.
-Every lender has their own application process that you’ll need to follow.
+In other cases, the government works with approved lenders and only insures the loan, rather than funding it.
+For instance, the government doesn’t issue VA loans – you must work with a mortgage lender to get this type of loan.

 The Different Types Of Federal Government Loans

 USDA loans are government-backed loans that can help you buy a home in a suburban or rural area.
-USDA loans don’t require a down payment, but you must have a credit score of at least 640 to qualify.
+USDA loans don’t require a down payment, but you usually must have a credit score of at least 640 to qualify.
 The home you want to buy must also be in an eligible rural area; you can check your potential home’s eligibility on the USDA website.